Canon's Update to the Incredibly Popular 5D Range is Imminent, The 5D Mark IV

 If the low pass filter used on the EOS 5D Mark III (which I blame for its less than super-sharp images…in my opinion) is used on the Mark IV, I will definitely pass on it for sure and may well leave Canon for good.

-If, however, they decide to offer the option of a low pass cancellation filter like they have with the 50mp Canon EOS 5DS R, I will be all over it!
-For me, image quality is everything…
+If, however, they decide to offer the option of a low pass cancellation filter I will be all over it!
+For me, image quality is everything.

 So, what are the rumoured Specs for the 5D Mark IV?

-I have now become, through no reason other than it just happened that way, embroiled with 4K video and filming in general.
-Ever since I filmed Girls Aloud at a wedding in 2007, video has increased dramatically in my workflow along with aerial imaging.
+I have now become, for whatever reason, embroiled with 4K video and filming in general.
+Ever since I filmed Girls Aloud at a wedding in 2007, video has increased dramatically in my workflow.
+Along with aerial imaging with my drone.

-With that in mind, I am hoping for a minimum of 4K video with frame rates of up to 60fps and 1080p at 120fps allowing nice, slow motion footage.
-Staying with video, I would like to have decent microphone and headphone inputs (XLR inputs would be nice but probably not practical), focus peaking, zebra stripes for exposure and a good sound level displays.
+With that in mind, I am hoping for a minimum of 4K video.
+Frame rates of up to 60fps and 1080p at 120fps would allow nice, slow motion footage.
+Staying with video, I would like to have decent microphone and headphone inputs (XLR inputs would be nice but probably not practical).
+Plus focus peaking, zebra stripes for exposure and a good sound level displays.

-As mentioned above, I would also like to see the same low pass cancellation filter as the EOS 5DS R giving me super sharp, high resolution images of 28mp or more.
+As mentioned above, I would also like to see the same low pass cancellation filter as the EOS 5DSR.
+This would give me super sharp, high resolution images of 28mp or more.

-A couple of extra stops of dynamic range (over the Mark III’s 11.7 stops) would be nice and video output being increased from 8-bit to 10-bit, even through an external recorder, would be great…like the Panasonic GH4.
+A couple of extra stops of dynamic range (over the Mark III's 11.7 stops) would be nice.
+As would video output being increased from 8-bit to 10-bit, even through an external recorder, would be great.
+Like the Panasonic GH4.